 Copied components

-A few of third parties are copied into the software.
-There are severeal reasons for that:
+A few third party components are copied into the software.
+There are several reasons for that:

 - only one function is needed from a whole library